RIAPS/riaps-dsml/README.md

 # To start with the development
 - Clone the git repository
-- Run the mvn build once inside edu.vanderbilt.riaps.system.parent project directory.
+- Run the mvn build inside edu.vanderbilt.riaps.system.parent project directory.
 This step is necessary to create the src-gen and xtend-gen folders.
 These folders are not tracked in the git repository because they are generated.

     ```
     $ pushd edu.vanderbilt.riaps.system.parent && mvn clean install && popd